Peter M. Cicchino

 In January 2000, the AUWCL faculty voted unanimously (with Professor Cicchino abstaining) to create these public interest awards in his name.
 Professor Cicchino was a cherished figure at AUWCL and in the national public interest law community.
 He passed away on July 8, 2000.

 Peter M. Cicchino Public Service Awards

-The Peter M. Cicchino Awards for Outstanding Advocacy in the Public Interest are given annually to three persons during the Cicchino Public Service Awards Dinner: a current second or third-year WCL student, an alumnus or alumna whose work is primarily in the United States, and an alumnus or alumna whose work is primarily abroad or in international law.
-The Cicchino Awards recognize and honor those students and alumni whose devotion to and creative service in the public interest exemplify the highest ideals of the Washington College of Law.
+The Peter M. Cicchino Awards for Outstanding Advocacy in the Public Interest are given annually to three persons during the Cicchino Public Service Awards Dinner: a current second or third-year AUWCL student, an alumnus or alumna whose work is primarily in the United States, and an alumnus or alumna whose work is primarily abroad or in international law.
+The Cicchino Awards recognize and honor those students and alumni whose devotion to, and creative service in, the public interest exemplify the highest ideals of American University Washington College of Law.

 Cicchino Public Service Awards Dinner

 This annual event is held in honor of beloved former AUWCL Professor Peter M. Cicchino, who passed away in 2000.
 Professor Cicchino was a brilliant scholar and teacher, and a brave and creative public interest lawyer, who among many other accomplishments founded the Lesbian and Gay Youth Project at the Urban Justice Center in New York City.